webrecorder/pywb/README.rst

 * Improved 'calendar' query UI, grouping results by year and month, and updated replay banner.

+* New with 2.4: An extensinble access control system.

 Please see the `full documentation <https://pywb.readthedocs.org>`_ for more detailed info on all these features.